Kavengi00/mlzoomcamp-lead-scoring/README.md

-# mlzoomcamp-lead-scoring

-Sure!
-Here’s a clean, professional README you can use for your homework repo:

----

 # ML Zoomcamp Week 5 – Lead Scoring Docker App

 This repository contains the homework for **ML Zoomcamp Week 5**, including a **FastAPI lead scoring app** packaged with **Docker**.